FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Role/Role.md

   - A popup will appear showing the list of users.

-  - Select the users and click the action button to assign them.
+  - Select the users and click the action button to assign/unassign them.

 **3. Assign Menus to the Role**